-In accordance with the articles of incorporation the Company should contribute 6%~15% of the profit as employee compensation and no more than 5% as directors' and supervisors' remuneration when there is profit for the year.
+In accordance with the articles of incorporation the Company should contribute 6%~15% of the profit as employee compensation and less than 5% as directors' and supervisors' remuneration when there is profit for the year.
 However, if the Company has accumulated deficits, the profit should be reserved to offset the deficit.
 The amount of remuneration of each director and supervisor and of compensation for employees entitled to receive the abovementioned employee compensation is approved by the Board of Directors.
 The recipients of shares and cash may include the employees of the Company's affiliated companies who meet certain conditions.

-For the years ended December 31, 2020 and 2019, the Company estimated its employee remuneration amounting to \$18,936 thousand and \$12,789 thousand, respectively, and directors' and supervisors' remuneration amounting to \$4,734 thousand and \$3,197 thousand, respectively The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles.
-These remunerations were expensed under operating costs or operating expenses during 2020 and 2019.
-The numbers of shares to be distributed for 2020 and 2019 were calculated based on the closing price of the Company's ordinary shares, one day before the date of the meeting of Board of Directors, respectively.
+For the years ended December 31, 2021 and 2020, the Company estimated its employee remuneration amounting to \$31,497 thousand and \$18,936 thousand, respectively, and directors' and supervisors' remuneration amounting to \$7,874 thousand and \$4,734 thousand, respectively The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remunerations were expensed under operating costs or operating expenses during 2021 and 2020.
+The numbers of shares to be distributed were calculated based on the closing price of the Company's ordinary shares, one day before the date of the meeting of Board of Directors, respectively.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2020 and 2019.
+The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2021 and 2020.

-Non-operating income and expenses
+(u) Non-operating income and expenses